sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Maybe you need a External Keyboard and Mouse for use, and evite use USB 3.0/3.1 for Bootable USB Drive.

-1. Using any macOS BigSur (or Monterrey Beta) Image based on Olarila project and Balena Ecther for doing Booteable USB Drive.
+1. Using any macOS BigSur Image based on Olarila project and Balena Ecther for doing Booteable USB Drive.

 2. If macOS image won't boot, mount Booteable USB Drive ESP (EFI) partition with ESP Mounter Pro or Clover/OpenCore Configurator (MacOS) or MiniTool Partition (Windows) and replace EFI Folder with THIS repo EFI Folder.